Mikhail Armalinsky: Creative output

-Excerpts from Secret Journal 1836-1837 were published in Penthouse Forum, February, 1991, p.
-50-53, 84, 86.
+Excerpts from Secret Journal 1836–1837 were published in Penthouse Forum, February 1991, p.
+50–53, 84, 86.

 Response of Russian media to this book is documented in several editions of Parapushkinistika by David Bayevsky, published by Armalinsky's publishing house M.I.P.
 Company.

-Banned in Russia the Secret Journal was first published in 2001 by Moscow publishing house Ladomir that was threatened and prosecuted for publishing "pornographic blasphemy".
+Banned in Russia, the Secret Journal was first published in 2001 by Moscow publishing house Ladomir that was threatened and prosecuted for publishing "pornographic blasphemy".

 In 2006 Secret Journal was staged in Paris, France.

 Some attributed the authorship of the Secret Journal to Armalinsky himself.

-Dr. Lee B. Croft: "The pornographic nature of those notes, clearly of a modern Western stripe, drew apoplectic reaction from the Soviet literary authorities who first encountered them.
-One legal authority, in a sidebar to an article on this "hoax" in Ogonek magazine,suggested that Armalinsky be castrated for so besmirching the hallowed name of Pushkin.
+Dr. Lee B. Croft wrote: